+,2000

 (Signature)

 (Signature)

-Please sign exactly as your name appears hereon.
-Joint owners should each sign.
-When signing as attorney, executor, administrator, trustee, guardian or corporate officer, please give full title as such.
+name appears hereon.
+Joint owners should each ney, executor, administrator, trustee, guardian or

+corporate officer, please give full title as such.

-The signer hereby revokes all proxies heretofore given by the signer to vote at the 2005 Annual Meeting, including any adjournments thereof.
+The signer hereby revokes all proxies heretofore given by the signor to vote at the 2006 Annual Meeting, including any adjournments thereof.